OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 ### Ensure promises return

 When Excel is waiting for a custom function to complete, it displays #BUSY! in the cell.
 If your custom function code returns a promise, but the promise does not return a result, Excel will continue showing #BUSY!.
 Check your functions to make sure that any promises are properly returning a result to a cell.

+### Error: The dev server is already running on port 3000

+Sometimes when running `npm start` you may see an error that the dev server is already running on port 3000 (or whichever port your add-in uses).
+You can stop the dev server by running `npm stop` or by closing the node window.
+But in some cases in can take a few minutes for the dev server to actually stop running.

 ## Reporting Feedback